-Fecal Matter Made Their Nightmare Heel A Reality
+Fecal Matter Made Their Nightmare Heel a Reality

-Montreal fashion duo, Fecal Matter, are known for their other-worldly designs, best described as H.R.
-Giger dropped in the middle of a 90s warehouse rave the pair blur the boundaries between costume and couture in a way that is exciting and a little bit scary.
-Their design incorporate a variety of nightmare cage-like accessories, gravity-defying heals, and prosthetics reminiscent of 2009 movie Splice, Fecal Matter imagine a future where body modding is taken to grotesque extremes.
+Montreal fashion duo, Fecal Matter, is known for their otherworldly designs, best described as H.R.
+Giger dropped in the middle of a '90s warehouse rave.
+The pair blurs the boundaries between costume and couture in a way that is exciting and a little bit scary.
+Their designs incorporate a variety of nightmare cage-like accessories, gravity-defying heals, and prosthetics reminiscent of 2009 movie Splice, to imagine a future where body modding is taken to grotesque extremes.

-Having garnered a 300k-strong following, Fecal Matter have achieved their looks through a mix of makeup and digital manipulation selling bespoke garments on their own Depop, until now.
-Vogue broke word today that the duo have made their skin heels a macabre reality.
+Having garnered a 300k-strong following online, Fecal Matter has achieved their looks through a mix of makeup and digital manipulation, selling bespoke garments on their own Depop, until now.
+Vogue broke word today that the duo has made their viral skin heels a macabre reality.

-As to the price tag on the freakish footwear?
+As for the price tag on the freakish footwear?
 A cool $10,000.
 But that is a small price to pay for having potentially one of the most insane Halloween costumes ever seen.

 Photo via Instagram